premnirmal/Magnet/README.md

 # Magnet

 This library enables you to create a window icon similar to Facebooks chat icon, and also similar to the [Link Bubble](https://play.google.com/store/apps/details?id=com.linkbubble.playstore&hl=en) app.
-See the Demo project for sample implementations.
+See the demo project for sample implementations.

 ## Usage (gradle)